ananthp/beautifulnote/blog/_posts/2017-07-13-sadhakam-building-up-swara-gyanam.markdown

 </script>

-[Sādhakam Carnatic Ear Trainer](https://play.google.com/store/apps/details?id=org.kuyil.sadhakam) is an android app which helps students build their Swara Gyānam.
+<a {{ site.external_link }} href='https://play.google.com/store/apps/details?id=org.kuyil.sadhakam'>Sādhakam Carnatic Ear Trainer</a> is an android app which helps students build their Swara Gyānam.
 Practicing with the app, doing the interactive exercises, students gradually develop their ability to identify swarams they hear.
 Hearing a sound and being able to tell the swarasthanam instantly is a wonderful skill, isn't it?

 <img class="img-responsive center-block" alt="Challange answered correct" src="{{ site.url }}/images/sadhakam-answer-correct.png" />